 Where Else Can You Find Disability Grants?

 Click here to view the disability grants currently accepting applications.
-At times, finding a grant may feel like trying to find a needle in a haystack.
+Sometimes, finding a grant may feel like finding a needle in a haystack.
 However, you can always turn to Benefits.gov to discover what resources you may be eligible for.
 You can also try other avenues such as:

 - Contacting your local ministries.